Utilising common melodic patterns in sheet music

 Fourths

 A fourth is a movement of three staff positions.
-That is, the from a line to the space above the line above, or from a space, to the line above the space above.
+That is, from a line to the space following the next line upwards or downwards, or from a space to the line following the next space upwards or downwards.
+A fourth is also the interval between the fifth of a chord and the octave above.

 Fifths